-RESOLUTION NO. C.M.S.
+RESOLUTION NO. \\\\\C.M.S.

-INTRODUCED BY COUNCIL PRESIDENT KAPLAN AND COUNCIL PRESIDENT PRO TEMPORE KALB
+INTRODUCED BY COUNCIL PRESIDENT KAPLAN, COUNCIL PRESIDENT PRO TEMPORE KALB, COUNCILMEMBER GALLO, AND COUNCILMEMBER TAYLOR

-RESOLUTION PROPOSING TO AMEND CITY CHARTER SECTION 604 TO STRENGTHEN THE INDEPENDENCE OF THE OAKLAND POLICE COMMISSION, DIRECTING THE CITY ADMINISTRATOR TO GIVE WRITTEN MOTICE TO EMPLOYEE ORGANIZATIONS THAT MAY BE AFFECTED, AND DIRECTING THE CITY ADMINISTRATOR TO MEET AND CONFER AS APPROPRIATE, SUBJECT TO FURTHER COUNCIL INSTRUCTIONS.
+RESOLUTION PROPOSING TO AMEND CITY CHARTER SECTION 604 TO ENSURE THE INDEPENDENCE OF THE OAKLAND POLICE COMMISSION, DIRECTING THE CITY ADMINISTRATOR TO GIVE WRITTEN NOTICE TO EMPLOYEE ORGANIZATIONS THAT MAY BE AFFECTED, AND DIRECTING THE CITY ADMINISTRATOR TO MEET AND CONFER, AS APPROPRIATE, SUBJECT TO FURTHER COUNCIL INSTRUCTIONS.

-WHEREAS, on April 15, 1980, the City Council established the Citizens' Police Review Board (hereinafter, Board) with jurisdiction to review certain complaints alleging Oakland Police Department (hereinafter, Department) officer and park ranger misconduct, to conduct fact-finding investigations, and to make advisory reports to the City Administrator; and
+WHEREAS, on April 15, 1980, the City Council established the Citizens' Police Review Board (hereinafter, Board) with jurisdiction to review certain complaints alleging Oakland Police Department officer misconduct, to conduct fact-finding investigations, and to make advisory reports to the City Administrator; and